RobG66/Gamelist-Manager/README.md

 - Clear or update scraper dates
 - Identify non-playable MAME roms
 - Identify MAME clones
+- Identify MAME games requiring CHD and check if the file is present
-- Run specific remote SSH commands on your Batocera host
+- Run remote SSH commands on your Batocera host
-- Securely save your Batocera credentials
+- Securely save all your credentials using Windows Credential Manager
-- Map a network drive assistance
+- Quick drive mapping assistance
-- Open images in default editor
+- Open images in a default editor
-- Create M3U files
+- Create M3U files from selected items
 - Export gamelist data to csv
 - Create a terminal session to your Batocera host (openSSH)
 - Save your cleaned up gamelist!